France Rattled By Gruesome Terror Attacks and Second COVID Lockdown

 A third woman, who has yet to be identified, reportedly suffered such a fearsome blow to the neck that she was practically decapitated.

-Police have identified the knifeman as Ibrahim Issaoui, a 21-year-old Tunisian migrant who reportedly arrived in Europe in September.
+Police have identified the attacker as Ibrahim Issaoui, a 21-year-old Tunisian migrant who reportedly arrived in Europe in September.
 Law enforcement sources told the French press that Issaoui landed on the Italian island of Lampedusa, where he was placed in quarantine before being ordered to leave Italy.
 He is believed to have entered France earlier this month and was not known to French intelligence services.
 Earlier today, authorities also arrested a 47-year-old man who is suspected to have been in contact with Issaoui the night before the attack.

 CCTV cameras captured the suspect at Nice’s main train station, where he changed clothes and then walked to the neighboring basilica to begin his rampage.
-Police arrived less than a half hour later and shot Issaoui, who was carrying a copy of the Quran and shouting “Allahu Akbar” (God is greatest).
+Police arrived less than a half-hour later and shot Issaoui, who was carrying a copy of the Quran and shouting “Allahu Akbar” (God is greatest).
 He was taken into custody and remains in the hospital in critical condition.

 The gruesome attack has shaken France and bears an eerie similarity to the horrific killing of history teacher Samuel Paty, who was beheaded in the Paris suburb of Conflans-Sainte-Honorine two weeks ago.